5 Great Uses Of Bay Laurel Essential Oil

 It's often said that the root of health lies in the stomach.
 This is because it's where many illnesses and other health problems begin to grow.
 Any time the stomach malfunctions, there's a good chance of something else going wrong.

 If your stomach is functioning properly, then you have nothing to worry about.
 And that, in a nutshell, is what bay essential oil can do.
 It can keep your stomach from turning itself upside down, keeping it stable and free of infections.

 Prevents Hair Loss

 Treatment for hair loss can cost quite a bit.
 Bay laurel essential oil not only saves money, but it's also all-natural.
-This helps you both on saving money and combating hair loss naturally.
+This helps you both in saving money and combating hair loss naturally.

 Regulates Menses And Eases Pain

 Bay laurel essential oil can help break up any blockages that cause menses to become obstructed.
 It can help ease the pain as well as issues such as morning sickness, thanks to its stomach-calming properties.
 If you suffer from painful cramps, this essential oil can really help cause the symptoms to ease up.

 A major reason for this is due to the way bay essential oil can promote glandular secretion.
-Since it causes glands to release hormones more readily, it helps encourage lactation, digestion, menstruation (or at least make it easier!) and keep your uterus from contracting rapidly.
+Since it causes glands to release hormones more readily, it helps encourage lactation, digestion, and menstruation (or at least make it easier!) and keep your uterus from contracting rapidly.
 It's an all-natural way to help fight menstrual pain.

 Combats Free Radicals